Challenges in Deploying Machine Learning: a Survey of Case Studies: Introduction

 While there are a number of business reports on the topic, the challenges of the entire machine learning deployment pipeline are not covered nearly as widely in the academic literature.
 There is a burgeoning field of publications focusing on specific aspects of deployed ML, such as Bhatt et al. \cite{bhatt2019explainable} which focuses on explainable ML or Amershi et al. \cite{amershi2019software} which discusses software engineering aspects of deploying ML.
 A large number of industry-specific surveys also exist, and we review some of these works in the appropriate sections below.
-However the only general purpose survey we found is Baier et al. \cite{baier2019challenges}, which combines literature review and interviews with industry partners.
-In contrast with that paper, which concentrates on experience of information technology sector, we aim at covering case studies from a wide variety of industries.
+However, the only general purpose survey we found is Baier et al. \cite{baier2019challenges}, which combines a literature review and interviews with industry partners.
+In contrast with that paper, which concentrates on the experience of the information technology sector, we aim at covering case studies from a wide variety of industries, thus increasing the breadth of our survey.
 We also discuss the most commonly reported challenges in the literature in much greater detail.

 In our survey we consider three main types of papers: \begin{itemize} \item Case study papers that report experience from a single ML deployment project.
 Such works usually go deep into discussing each challenge the authors faced and how it was overcome. \item Review papers that describe applications of ML in a particular field or industry.
-These reviews normally give a summary of challenges that are most commonly encountered during the deployment of the ML solutions in the reviewed field. \item ``Lessons learned'' papers where authors reflect on their past experiences of deploying ML in production. \end{itemize} To ensure that this survey focuses on the current challenges, only papers published in the last five years are considered, with only few exceptions to this rule.
-We also refer other types of papers where it is appropriate, e.g. practical guidance reports, interview studies and regulations.
+These reviews normally give a summary of challenges that are most commonly encountered during the deployment of the ML solutions in the reviewed field. \item ``Lessons learned'' papers where authors reflect on their past experiences of deploying ML in production. \end{itemize} To ensure that this survey focuses on the current challenges, only papers published in the last five years are considered, with only a few exceptions to this rule.
+We also refer to other types of papers where it is appropriate, e.g. practical guidance reports, interview studies and regulations.
 We have not conducted any interviews ourselves as part of this study.
 Further work and extensions are discussed at the end of this paper.